AscendingPassage.com HOME PAGE.

 of humility, in the sentiment which has brought them to this town of

-large.
+Amun, and in the homage of their silence.
 Instinctively each one sits with his face to the glowing sun,

 and consequently to the outspread distances of the fields and the